TivNe-SLAM: Dynamic Mapping and Tracking via Time-Varying Neural Radiance Fields: Abstract

 \section{Abstract}

-Previous attempts to integrate Neural Radiance Fields (NeRF) into Simultaneous Localization and Mapping (SLAM) framework either rely on the assumption of static scenes or treat dynamic objects as outliers.
-However, most of real-world scenarios is dynamic.
-In this paper, we propose a time-varying representation to track and reconstruct the dynamic scenes.
-Our system simultaneously maintains two processes, tracking process and mapping process.
-For tracking process, the entire input images are uniformly sampled and training of the RGB images are self-supervised.
-For mapping process, we leverage known masks to differentiate dynamic objects and static backgrounds, and we apply distinct sampling strategies for two types of areas.
-The parameters optimization for both processes are made up by two stages, the first stage associates time with 3D positions to convert the deformation field to the canonical field.
-And the second associates time with 3D positions in canonical field to obtain colors and Signed Distance Function (SDF).
-Besides, We propose a novel keyframe selection strategy based on the overlapping rate.
-We evaluate our approach on two publicly available synthetic datasets and validate that our method is more effective compared to current state-of-the-art dynamic mapping methods.
+Previous attempts to integrate Neural Radiance Fields (NeRF) into the Simultaneous Localization and Mapping (SLAM) framework either rely on the assumption of static scenes or require the ground truth camera poses, which impedes their application in real-world scenarios.
+This paper proposes a time-varying representation to track and reconstruct the dynamic scenes.
+Firstly, two processes, a tracking process and a mapping process, are maintained simultaneously in our framework.
+In the tracking process, all input images are uniformly sampled and then progressively trained in a self-supervised paradigm.
+In the mapping process, we leverage motion masks to distinguish dynamic objects from the static background, and sample more pixels from dynamic areas.
+Secondly, the parameter optimization for both processes is comprised of two stages: the first stage associates time with 3D positions to convert the deformation field to the canonical field.
+The second stage associates time with the embeddings of the canonical field to obtain colors and a Signed Distance Function (SDF).
+Lastly, we propose a novel keyframe selection strategy based on the overlapping rate.
+Our approach is evaluated on two synthetic datasets and one real-world dataset, and the experiments validate that our method achieves competitive results in both tracking and mapping when compared to existing state-of-the-art NeRF-based dynamic SLAM systems.